SWC-Advanced-Microscopy/standard_source_to_photons/README.md

 [raacampbell poisson-numcodecs](https://github.com/raacampbell/poisson-numcodecs) is fork of NIU with a minor input argument tweak on the core calibration function.

 Yes, I know, all this needs sanitising.
 That's what we are hoping to catalyse here.

-# What is here
-Here you will find some Python code and notebooks that show how to convert data from a tritium source into photons.
-You will also find a MATLAB implementation of this pipeline.
-Many multi-photon microscopes run the MATLAB-based [ScanImage](https://www.mbfbioscience.com/products/scanimage/) software and it is helpful to be able to make the conversions at the rig within MATLAB without requring a Python install.